einbahnstrasse/Goldford-MTEC1003/labs/04/cloning.with.token.v01.md

 ---

 # Cloning a Remote Repository Using Your _GitHub_ API Access Token
 _This brief tutorial proposes a quick & easy way of setting up your weekly repositories.
-Use this tutorial beginning in Week 5.{:target="_blank"}_
+Use this tutorial beginning in Week 5. **BOOKMARK** this page to easily retrieve it in the future._

 In this tutorial, we'll be:
 1. <a href="#remote">Creating a remote repository on <i>GitHub</i>.</a>